-- Do not offer, solicit, or receive bribes. - - Compliance Department. - In extraordinary circumstances, if you believe that your personal safety requires you to make a facilitation payment, you may make the payment, but must contact the Global Law and Compliance Department and disclose the payment as soon as you are safely out of the situation. - · Clearly document arrangements made with third party representatives.
-If you notice that such documentation is lacking or if there is any uncertainty about the role of a certain third party representative, you must contact your manager and a member of the Global Law and Compliance Department. - · Verify that an appropriate and risk-based due diligence check has been done to evaluate third party representatives and document this verification.
+- Do not offer, solicit, or receive bribes. - Report to your manager and a member of the Global Law and Compliance Department or use the SpeakUp system if you are offered a bribe or requested to make one. - Do not provide "facilitation payments" even if they are small or legal in the country where requested.
+If you are unsure whether something qualifies as a facilitation payment or believe the payment is required, please contact a member of the Global Law and Compliance Department. - In extraordinary circumstances, if you believe that your personal safety requires you to make a facilitation payment, you may make the payment, but must contact the Global Law and Compliance Department and disclose the payment as soon as you are safely out of the situation - · Record all payments and receipts honestly and accurately. - Clearly document arrangements made with third party representatives.
+If you notice that such documentation is lacking or if there is any uncertainty about the role of a certain third party representative, you must contact your manager and a member of the Global Law and Compliance Department. - Verify that an appropriate and risk-based due diligence check has been done to evaluate third party representatives and document this verification.
 Due diligence can be initiated via the Third Party Due Diligence Request Form. - Look for red flags when doing business with third parties, such as requests for unusual or excessive commissions or discounts.